allanwupi/TTGO-DLA-Simulation/README.md

 Current Implementation
 ---

-1. Seed is placed at the centre of the screen
+1. Place seed at the centre of the screen
-2. Particle spawned at a random angle, initial circular radius 3
+2. Spawn particle on circular perimeter: random angle and initial radius 3
 3. Walk particle randomly until it sticks to the seed (Moore neighbourhood)
-4. Repeat with a new particle - increase spawn radius as needed
+4. Respawn particle and repeat - increase spawn circle radius when necessary
+5. Once circle radius exceeds screen width, spawn randomly outside radius instead

 Limitations and Planned Features
 ---